52.5 F

 WVS Members connect with other military women at the Meijer Simply Give LPGA event, Battle Creek, MI

-In the photo above, the lady standing in the middle is Kirsten, a combat occupational therapist.
+In the photo above, the Veteran standing in the middle is Kirsten, a combat occupational therapist.
 Read Kirsten’s story here on the blog.

 “For the first time in my transition to civilian life, I truly feel like I belong.”